prisma/prisma1/docs/1.0/06-GraphQL-Ecosystem/06-GraphQL-Request/01-Overview.md

 ---
 alias: chinohsh2j
-description: GraphQL Request
+description: GraphQL Request is a minimal GraphQL client supporting Node and browsers for scripts or simple apps.
 ---

-# Overview
+# graphql-request

 📡 [`graphql-request`](https://github.com/graphcool/graphql-request) is a minimal GraphQL client supporting Node and browsers for scripts or simple apps.